 Vincent De Rosa, Huntington artist, dies at 72

-Vincent De Rosa was as artist who found the most happiness among nature, conjuring up ideas from his imagination, with a vision that only he could see, according to his family.
+Vincent De Rosa was an artist who found the most happiness among nature, conjuring up ideas from his imagination with a vision that only he could see, according to his family.

-"Creativity in itself seems to be such an internal thing, and I think it took him many years to understand what was going on in his head," said De Rosa's brother, David De Rosa, 60, of Melville.
+"Creativity in itself seems to be such an internal thing, and I think it took him many years to understand what was going on in his head," said his brother David De Rosa, 60, of Melville.
 "I think we all have these internal gifts, and too many of us pack them away and just ignore them until it's too late.
 Vincent made those gifts a priority."

-A Huntington resident, Vincent De Rosa died on July 26 of kidney cancer after being diagnosed in August of 2022.
+A Huntington resident, Vincent De Rosa died of kidney cancer on July 26 after being diagnosed in August 2022.

 De Rosa was born on Feb.
 11, 1951, in Rocky Point.
-After moving to Huntington at the age of 7, he became a skillful runner, finishing his senior year at Walt Whitman High School with a cross country championship in 1972.
+After moving to Huntington at age 7, he became a skillful runner, finishing his senior year at Walt Whitman High School with a cross-country championship in 1972.
 The championship flag can still be seen in the high school's gym.
 He went to college in Florida on a running scholarship.

-De Rosa built his own vegetable garden and maintained an organic diet.
-He enjoyed being outdoors playing sports and occupying his time in nature, and used natural elements for his art — much of his work was made from wood or rock.
+Vincent De Rosa built his own vegetable garden and maintained an organic diet.
+He enjoyed being outdoors, playing sports and occupying his time in nature, and used natural elements for his art — much of his work was made from wood or rock.

 According to his family, De Rosa spent years on his work, much of which was donated.
-For example, his six-foot-tall horse sculpture comprised of horseshoes — which may have been inspired by his parents' Long Island horse farm — was donated to Hofstra University.
+For example, his 6-foot-tall horse sculpture composed of horseshoes — which may have been inspired by his parents' Long Island horse farm — was donated to Hofstra University.

 "He was a natural artistic talent, and if someone showed appreciation for his art, he gave it to them," Diana De Rosa said.